moderndive/moderndive/vignettes/paper.md

-In Table \ref{tab:random-sample-courses} we present a subset of 9 of the 14 variables included for a random sample of 5 courses^[For details on the remaining 5 variables, see the help file by running `?evals`.].
+In the following table, we present a subset of 9 of the 14 variables included for a random sample of 5 courses^[For details on the remaining 5 variables, see the help file by running `?evals`.].
 These include:

 1. `ID` uniquely identifies the course whereas `prof_ID` identifies the professor who taught this course.
 This distinction is important since many professors are included more than once in this dataset.
 1. `score` is the outcome variable of interest: average professor evaluation score out of 5 as given by the students in this course.